-'I Stole My Dying Daughter's Pain Meds': Drug-Addicted Mom Arrested After Confessing To Police
+'I Stole My Dying Daughter's Pain Meds': Mom Arrested After Allegedly Confessing To Police

 Police say that the urine test showed absolutely no trace of the prescribed pain medications in the patient's system.

-TROY, MO — A Missouri mother has been arrested after admitting to police that she stole pain medications prescribed to her terminally ill daughter — and then took them herself.
+TROY, MO — A Missouri mother is reportedly facing criminal charges after allegedly admitting to police that she stole pain medications prescribed to her terminally ill daughter and took them herself.

 Carol Ballweg, 46, was charged Wednesday with four counts of stealing a controlled substance and two counts of abuse of a vulnerable person.